Israeli left seeks to regain appeal with focus on economy

 Abraham Diskin, a political scientist at Jerusalem’s Hebrew University, said Labour was also benefiting from a steep decline in support for Kadima, which won the most assembly seats at the last election in 2009, but failed to retain power.

-Kadima was outmaneuvered by Netanyahu, who became prime minister after drawing a clutch of right-wing and religious parties into a coalition with a big parliamentary majority.
+Kadima was outmanoeuvred by Netanyahu, who became prime minister after drawing a clutch of right-wing and religious parties into a coalition with a big parliamentary majority.

 Diskin attributed much of Kadima’s election success in 2009 to former Labour voters.
 “They are now returning to the Labour Party,” he said.

-Some opinion polls predict that Kadima, now led by Shaul Mofaz, a dour ex-defense minister, will win no seats next week.
+Some opinion polls predict that Kadima, now led by Shaul Mofaz, a dour ex-defence minister, will win no seats next week.

 The party, a relative newcomer to politics and lacking a historical power base, was founded in 2005 by then-Prime Minister Ariel Sharon, who quit the Likud after a rebellion in its ranks over Israel’s unilateral pullout from Gaza that year.